Policy & Advocacy

 In 2019, the Ready for K Alliance conducted workshops with community stakeholders to identify institutional, local, state, and federal policy priorities for the Alliance.
 These priorities serve as a guide for the Ready for K Alliance’s advocacy work and provide the foundation upon which specific policies are being developed and supported.

-The Ready for K Alliance recognizes that advocacy is essential to achieving systemic impact.
+The Ready for K Alliance recognizes that policy and advocacy is essential to achieving systemic impact.
 The following agenda is rooted in our community’s shared vision for an aligned, high-quality, and coordinated system focused on ensuring healthy child development, access to affordable quality early care and education, and empowering families and caregivers with the resources to succeed.

 Healthy Development: Children are born healthy with access to resources to maintain healthy development.